 Montessori Language activities are designed to improve a child’s vocabulary, listening skills for common sounds, and differentiating between objects and pictures.
 Language activities include learning the shapes and sounds of letters, practicing fine motor skills by writing, vocabulary development, matching words and pictures, enunciation, and articulation of ideas, reading development with word lists, practicing parts of grammar (nouns, verbs, adjectives, etc.), creating sentences and reading silently.

-Montessori students explore the quantities, symbols, sequence and operations of basic facts by using concrete materials.
+Montessori students explore the quantities, symbols, sequence and operations of basic facts by using solid materials.
 These hands-on experiences help them to understand the mathematical concepts.

 Beside these five main areas of instruction, The Discovery Montessori also offers, Arts and Craft, Physical Education, Elementary French and Music program for children.